Size: 6,000 sf

 Builder: DVP Construction

-In August 2021, Lafayette College moved a 330-ton, three-story, early 1900s-era stone home from its location on Clinton Terrace to its new location a block away on McCartney Street, where it is being renovated as the new Portlock Black Cultural Center.
+In August 2021, Lafayette College moved a 330-ton, three-story, early 1900s-era stone home from its location on Clinton Terrace to its new location a block away on McCartney Street, where it was renovated and opened in August 2022 as the new Portlock Black Cultural Center.

 Time lapse video of house moving can be found here.